 The £2.5m investment in the charity has insured that we remain at the forefront in the provision of treatment, physical and psychological, of injured and ill police officers both during their career and into retirement.

-B&B - Rooms are available each weekend, at the highly competitive rate of £120 for a double room or £100 single for Friday & Saturday nights.
+B&B - Rooms are available each weekend, at the highly competitive rate from £120 for a double room or from £100 for a single room for Friday & Saturday nights.
 For further information about our B&B weekends, click here.

 View our short promotional film showing our new facilities below: